 If we search the prophetic utterances of Christ concerning His second coming, and the signs that are to show His coming near, we are convinced that the end is right upon us.
-It is 143 years since May 19, 1780, when the phenomenal darkening of the sun and moon took place.
-It is nearly ninety long years since Nov.
+It is 142 years since May 19, 1780, when the phenomenal darkening of the sun and moon took place.
+It is eighty-nine long years since Nov.
 13, 1833, when the stars fell from heaven as a sign of the end of the world.
-Very few are living who can remember that startling event!
+But few, compared to the masses of humanity, are living who can remember that startling event!
 But these remarkable phenomena were signs of the end.
 They were waymarks pointing unmistakably to the second coming of Christ.
 The church is never to forget them, and must hold to them as fulfilled signs showing that the end is at hand.